-Mr. Trampe joined the Adviser in May 2018 and has over 17 years of investment management experience, including over 10 years as portfolio manager for passive and active strategies including fully replicated, optimized and swap-based funds for Invesco PowerShares, FocusShares and other sponsors.
+Mr. Trampe joined the Adviser in May 2018 and has over 17 years of investment management experience.
+Prior to joining the Adviser, Mr. Trampe served as a portfolio manager for over ten years for passive and active strategies including fully replicated, optimized and swap-based funds for Invesco PowerShares, FocusShares and other sponsors.
 He has extensive knowledge in trading, research, and analysis within US and Global Equity markets, including UCITS.
 He was responsible for building internal portfolio management capabilities, trading and infrastructure and daily operations.
 He graduated with Highest Distinction Honors from the Nebraska Wesleyan University in 1994 with a Bachelor of Science degree in finance and a minor in mathematics.

-The SAI provides additional information about the portfolio managers' compensation, other accounts managed, and ownership of Fund shares.
+The SAI provides additional information about each portfolio manager's compensation, other accounts managed, and ownership of each Fund's shares.